lenskit/lkpy/docs/guide/pipeline.rst

 should be wired.

-You can also use :meth:`PipelineBuilder.default_conection` to specify default connections.
+You can also use :meth:`PipelineBuilder.default_connection` to specify default connections.
 For example, you can specify a default for inputs named ``user``::

     pipe.default_connection('user', user_history)